ryouze/ryouze.github.io/content/posts/sfml-cmake-macos.md

 set(EXECUTABLE_NAME "hello")
 ```

 We added a conditional block that checks if the platform is macOS.
 If it is, we set the `MACOSX_BUNDLE` property to `TRUE` and provide the path to the `Info.plist` file.
 We also set the `INSTALL_RPATH` property to `@executable_path/../Frameworks` to tell the app where to find the SFML frameworks.
 We then copy all the SFML frameworks into the app bundle using `add_custom_command`.
-The `rsync` command ensures that we preserve symlinks, so we don't make unnecessary copies of the frameworks.
+The `rsync` command preserves symlinks, so unnecessary copies of the frameworks are not made.
 Finally, we add an install target for the macOS app bundle.

 **Note:** The uncommented `# Copy all frameworks into the app bundle` block copies all frameworks (graphics, audio, etc.) into the app bundle.
-If you don't use audio, you can comment out the `# Copy all frameworks into the app bundle` block and uncomment the `# Copy only the SFML freetype framework into the app bundle` block to copy only the freetype framework.
+If you do not use audio, you can comment out the `# Copy all frameworks into the app bundle` block and uncomment the `# Copy only the SFML freetype framework into the app bundle` block to copy only the freetype framework.
 This will greatly reduce the size of the app bundle.
-But if you're just starting out, copying all frameworks is a good idea.
+However, if you are just starting out, copying all frameworks is a good idea.

 ```cmake
 # Copy all frameworks into the app bundle